rajarshidattapy/jumpbot/README.md

-# JumpBot
+# JumpBot MCP

-JumpBot crawls any website and uses a query tool that leverages modern AI techniques to index and query webpages.
+JumpBot crawls any website and uses a query tool that leverages model context protocol (fastmcp) to index and query webpages.
 It provides a WebSocket interface to interact with the system and supports tools for crawling, indexing, and querying webpages.

-## Features

-- **Crawling**: Extracts and processes content from webpages.
-- **Indexing**: Embeds and stores content for efficient retrieval.
-- **Querying**: Answers questions based on indexed content using an LLM.
-- **WebSocket Gateway**: Provides a bridge for real-time communication with the system.

 ## Project Structure